-After you or your witnesses testify, the prosecutor may ask you or your witnesses some questionsabout your application to get a lawyer.
-The judge may have some questions, too.
+After you or your witnesses testify, the prosecutor may ask you or your witnesses some questions about your application to get a lawyer.
+The justice may have some questions too.
 Make sure they are answered truthfully.
-When you address the judge or the prosecutor, refer to your documents or the other parts of your evidence that support the 4 points that you must convince the judge of.
+When you address the justice or the prosecutor, refer to your documents or the other parts of your evidence that support the 4 points that you must convince the justice of.

-If the judge says you have made a mistake in the procedure, or that you are missing some documents, don't give up.
-Ask the judge for an adjournment so you can apply again.
-Also, ask the judge to explain what you should have done in the first place.
+If the justice says you have made a mistake in the procedure, or that you are missing some documents, don't give up.
+Ask the justice for an adjournment so you can apply again.
+Also, ask the justice to explain what you should have done in the first place.

-Crown goes next
+Crown goes next.